8bitpineapple/DiscworldMudMap/README.md

 Binds f11 and f12 to start/stop following your position.

-These scripts arn't the best but serve as a starting point to get a mostly functional map.
+These scripts aren't the best but serve as a starting point to get a mostly functional map.
-The map is defaulty Always on top, so you can position it above your client.
+The map is by default Always on top, so you can position it above your client.
 ![tintin++ Client with DiscworldMudMap on top](https://i.imgur.com/1yithYV.png)

 # Installation / Compilation
 Right now the Makefile is setup so that you can compile on Linux using make and run the resulting binary in build/minimap.
 To copy the map somewhere else be sure to also copy /maps/ and /quow/ inside the build directory.

-Current dependancies include:
+Current dependencies include:
  - libsdl2-dev
  - libsdl2-image-dev
  - libsqlite3-dev